Categories

 Thus, although a bankruptcy court may revoke or deny a discharge in a Chapter 7 case unless the debt is not explicitly excepted from discharge in Chapter 13, it can be discharged upon consummation of a Chapter 13 plan in a later-filed Chapter 13 case.

-Mr. Alan W. Forsley is a highly experienced Los Angeles bankruptcy attorney in FLP Law Group with over 20 years of experience on individuals, businesses, and trustees in Chapter 7 and Chapter 13 bankruptcy cases and adversary matters.
+Mr. Alan W. Forsley is a highly experienced Los Angeles bankruptcy attorney in FLP Law Group with over 20 years of experience on individuals, businesses, and trustees in Chapter 7 business bankruptcy and Chapter 13 bankruptcy cases and adversary matters.
 He can evaluate your financial situation, determine if bankruptcy is right for you, and which chapter you best qualify for at this time.

 Mr. Forsley has been a Certified Specialist in Bankruptcy Law, whenever you are in need of help in a bankruptcy matter, call us for a free consultation or fill out the contact form to get one of the best bankruptcy lawyers in Los Angeles to review your case.